sacoco/sacoco/README.md

 # About me

-Software engineer with 3+ years of experience and infinite passion for developing innovative programs that expedite the efficiency and effectiveness
+Software engineer with 3+ years of experience and infinite passion for computer science and coding

 [Linkedin](https://www.linkedin.com/in/sacoco/)